 Categories can be edited from the Posts > Categories screen.
 On the list of the categories, move to the one you wish to edit and click on the ‘Edit’ option.
 The editor will then open where you have the ability to alter the name, slug, remove or add a parent category, and change the description.

-But if you only wish to change just the name and the slug of your category, you can choose the ‘Quick Edit’ link that appears just besides the ‘Edit’ option covered above.
+But if you only wish to change just the name and the slug of your category, you can choose the ‘Quick Edit’ link that appears just beside the ‘Edit’ option covered above.

 Deleting a category